 Closing Costs for New Mexico Homes: What to Expect

-According to recent data from Bankrate, average closing costs in New Mexico were around $2,051 when combining origination fees and third-party fees.
-This isn't bad when compared to states like Hawaii and New York.
-This average does not account for variable closing costs of additional expenses like title insurance, title search, taxes, other government fees, escrow fees and discount points.
+According to data from Bankrate, average closing costs in New Mexico are around $2,051.
+But this average does not account for variable closing costs like title insurance, title search, taxes, other government fees, escrow fees, and discount points.